Poisoned ex-Russian spy Sergei Skripal and daughter Yulia's new life in New Zealand

 Skripal and his daughter spent some time in hospital in critical condition but survived the attack.

-According to the Sunday Times of London, the two are still in touch with their old neighbours, Ross Cassidy and Mo, and sent them a letter last Christmas, with no return address.
+According to the Sunday Times, the two are still in touch with their old neighbours, Ross Cassidy and Mo, and sent them a letter last Christmas, with no return address.

 "It's nice to know they are thinking of us," Cassidy said.
 "But I don't expect we'll ever see them again."